2012 Milwaukee Brewers season

 The Milwaukee Brewers' 2012 season was the 43rd season for the franchise in Milwaukee, the 15th in the National League, and 44th overall.
-The Brewers finished the season with an 83–79 record and third place in the Central Division of the National League.
+The Brewers finished the season with an 83–79 record and third place in the National League Central.
 They did not make the playoffs.

 The Brewers struck out 10 or more opposing batters in each of eight consecutive games between August 20 and August 28, the longest such streak in MLB history as of 2016.